 I don’t like to talk smack about my city, but Richmond can be superficial sometimes.
 Not everyone — far from it — and not all the time…but occasionally, you’ll find conversation never moves beyond a few polite pleasantries.

-Unless, that is, you have a guaranteed conversation starter.
+That is, unless you have a guaranteed conversation starter.

 After seven years in Richmond, I finally found one.
 I got my hands on a Richmond Beer Trail map, a simple piece of paper listing local breweries (most of which I’ve been to before).